awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-studio.md

 }]);
 ```

-Last you shold also update the IAM policies passed to the `createExecutionRole`, if you want to process data that is in S3 buckets that you own.
+Last you should also update the IAM policies passed to the `createExecutionRole`, if you want to process data that is in S3 buckets that you own.

 Navigate into one of the example directories and run `cdk synth --profile YOUR-AWS-PROFILE`